kstenschke/tictac-track/README.md

 The new entry's status is set to ongoing.
 If a previous entry has been ongoing when a new entry is started, the previous entry is being stopped, with the current time being recorded as that task's end-time.
+For the first entry per day, a default task number to be used when none is given, can be configured in ttt.ini.

 #### Usage examples: